odin-public/aps-node-runtime/README.md

 It will generally tell you what's wrong if it doesn't start.
 You can check the mentioned log for more info.
 In this case, endpoint configuration directory is empty (we have not yet created any endpoints, you will learn how to do that below).

-You can also check and adjust main daemon configuration file at `/etc/aps/node/config.json`.
+You can also check and adjust main daemon configuration file: `/etc/aps/node/config.json`.

-When you fix all issues that prevent it from starting, you will see something similar to this:
+When you fix all issues that prevent the daemon from starting, you will see something similar to this:

 ```
 [root@endpoint node]# aps-node start